Best Cheap Health Insurance in Texas for 2026

 If you have a low income and you buy a Silver plan, you can qualify for discounts called cost-sharing reductions (CSRs).
 These discounts lower the amount you have to pay when you go to the doctor, so health care is cheaper.

-Are health insurance rates going up in TX?
+Are health insurance rates going up in TX in 2026?

-Gold plans had the smallest average increase at 4% while Catastrophic and Silver plans both increased by 5%.
-Bronze plans rose by an average of 7% year on year.
+Bronze plans had the smallest average increase, at 21%, while Catastrophic and Gold plans both increased by 33%.
+Silver plans rose by an average of 35% year on year.
+The cost of a Silver health plan has increased by 44% since 2022.

 Change